jmz3/RSP-LectureCode/src/System Programming Note/WEEK 01 - BASIC OPERATION.md

 rosnode/rostopic/rosservice/rosmsg list | grep somename
 ```

-" | grep " will help you to filter the things that contains the name you want to look up for.

-### cmakelist.txt function named as include_directories( include ):

-	here include means the file that names as include in the package file

-### rosnode list:
+- **rosnode list:**

-	diplay all the active list
+  diplay all the active nodes

-### rosrun week01 node __name:node2 headline:headline1
+- **rosrun week01 node __name:node2 headline:headline1**

   reuse the same code but create different topic and thread

-### rosmsg list:
+- **rosmsg list:**

   display all the messages that are alive, can be used to check whether your message has been created

-###  hpp file in the include file and cpp in the src file

-### source devel/setup.bash

-	source the code after catkin build
-	**have to be done everytime you open a new terminal**
-	source this file will automatically source the root bash file
+in a publisher cpp:

 ```cpp
 pub = nh.advertise<std_msgs::String>("headline",10); //here 10 is a buffer, means we can save the past 10 msgs that has been advertised
 ```

-catkin clean :
-	clean all the stuff that has been created by catkin build

-### catkin build:

-	always operate on the workspace level
-	when run this code, catkin will try to find all the dependencies to make sure they are all up to date
-	and are all built

-#catkin build PACKAGE_NAME:
-	just build the specified package alone

-### week01 is a publisher template

-### ros::NodeHandle is a thing that create some node and all the stuff, don't have to know what's inside
+- **ros::NodeHandle is a thing that create some node and all the stuff, don't have to know what's inside**

-#uncomment add_executable line in CMakelist.txt to create a executable program:
-	add_executable(${PROJECT_NAME}_node src/week01_node.cpp)
-	and uncomment target_link_libraries(${PROJECT_NAME}_node in the lines below
-	target_link_libraries should contain all the libraries, ros libraries can be included by ${catkin_LIBRARIES}
-	and the libraries that you build in this project should also be included, for example:
-	we declare a new library by add_library_( xxx ) then we have to add that lib in target_link_libraries in the exact same
-	CMakeLists.txt file

-### "ps aux" will list all the processes running / "ps aux | grep ros"

-### if "undefined reference" appear during catkin build, it means there's a linker error

-### after catkin build

-	there are build, devel, logs, src 4 files
-	build: compilers, g++, links
-	devel: symbolic link, the most important stuff, the final project
-	logs: as its name
-	src: the only one that should be committed to professor

-### after catkin build and before running the code

-	you have to go in to the /devel file and source the bash file
-	the command is : source devel/setup.bash
-	and then you can use rosrun to run the package
-	everytime in a new ternimal have to source the bash file and then rosrun

-### 3 useful command to debug rosnode:
+- 3 useful command to debug rosnode:

 ```bash
 $ rosnode list: find the node name